Sophia Albertina, Abbess of Quedlinburg: At the Swedish court

 During the Riksdag of 1789, she was present with her sister-in-law during the sessions through a secret window which faced the assembly hall.
 The Union and Security Act placed the King in opposition with his nobility.
 When her sister-in-law and her brothers agreed that the latter two would issue a public protest at the next session, she supported them – however in the end no protest was made.
 Sophia Albertina however would not support any further demonstrations against the monarch, and reportedly convinced her brother Prince Frederick not to use violent actions toward the monarchy.
 The female members of the nobility, led by Jeanna von Lantingshausen, issued a political demonstration in a social boycott of the monarch by refusing to participate in his court life while continuing to visit her and her sister-in-law Hedvig Elisabeth Charlotte, who were known to be in opposition to the Security Act, and who demonstrated themselves by refusing to participate in representation.
 This was effective, because the Queen, Sophia Magdalena, was reclusive and Hedvig Elisabeth Charlotte and Sophie Albertine had always fulfilled most of the representation at court, and the King accused her of leading: "A guard which placed themselves above all authority.
 They captivate the senses by their beauty and talents and rule the views and interests".
 The demonstration was effectively put to a halt when the King had Jeanna von Lantingshausen banished from court and refused any contact with his sister and his sister-in-law.

 Sophia Albertina was interested in theatre and dance, though according to Axel von Fersen the Elder she lacked talent for it, and she also participated in the amateur theatre at court.
 She was interested in riding and hunting and had at least thirteen named dogs as pets.

 She painted in pastel and made profile portraits and caricatures.
 During a visit to Rome in 1793, she was inducted into the Accademia di San Luca.
 Like her sister-in-law, she enjoyed hunting.
 She also had several small dogs: Bellman once wrote a poem about her 13 dogs.

+Princess Sophia Albertina of Sweden, by Lorens Pasch The Younger, 1768.